-An electroencephalogram is a test that detects your brain’s electrical activity, being the procedure performed by attaching sensors to your scalp.
+An electroencephalogram is a test that detects your brain’s electrical activity, with the procedure performed by attaching sensors to your scalp.
 The sensors record the brain wave patterns and the electroencephalogram sends the data to a computer.
 While the test is called an electroencephalogram, EEG always refers to electroencephalography, the non-invasive method of monitoring the brain.

 What is an Electroencephalogram?

 An electroencephalogram is a test that evaluates the electrical activity of the brain.
 During a procedure, an electroencephalogram recording device scans your brain activity using sensors attached to your scalp.

 How does Electroencephalography Work?